sggwqaa/My-study-notes/README.md

 # My study notes

- My study notes based on my private __understanding.
-Maybe it's wrong,  but that's not a good enough reason to let me to update it.
-I will update it in a fixed time --  every time i want to update it
+Here are my study notes based on my private __understanding.
+Maybe they are wrong, but that's not a good enough reason to let me to update them.
+I will update them in a fixed time --  every time i want to update them